Cheapest Shipping for Facebook Marketplace Sellers

 How Shipping Works on Facebook Marketplace

 Facebook Marketplace started as a local buy/sell platform but now supports nationwide shipping.
 When a seller opts to ship an item, Facebook provides a prepaid USPS shipping label.
-The shipping cost is either paid by the buyer or included in the item price.
-Facebook deducts a selling fee from the transaction.
-For many casual sellers, this is their first experience with shipping labels, and they often don't realize they have options beyond Facebook's default labels.
-The built-in system is simple but doesn't offer rate comparison across carriers or access to the deepest postal discounts.
+The shipping cost is either paid by the buyer or built into the item price, and Facebook deducts a selling fee from the transaction.
+For many casual sellers this is their first experience with shipping labels, and they often don't realize they have options beyond Facebook's default.
+The built-in system is simple but locks you to USPS, offers no rate comparison across carriers, and skips the deepest postal discounts.
+The moment your shipping volume climbs past a few orders a week, those missing discounts compound fast.

 Common Shipping Frustrations